ymkjp/alfredphp.alfredworkflow/README.md

 ## TIPS

+#### when you get a error and want to try again
-Call history by ↑ (Up Arrow) on Alfred prompt when you get a error and want to try again.
+Call history by ↑ (Up Arrow) on Alfred prompt not by pasting clipboard (It's overwritten).

 ![Notification Center](https://dl.dropboxusercontent.com/u/6998388/img/Screenshot%202014-07-11%2004.27.02.png "When error occured")